adhirajcs/pythonNotes/README.md

 # Python - MCA
-## About

-This repository consists of Python Notebook files (.ipynb).
+This repository i.e. python_MCA consists of Python Notebook files (.ipynb).

 The Python syllabus of HITK MCA 1st Semester has been covered in these ipynb files.